 Alpine-style cheese

-Inspired by traditional cheeses from alps, Wisconsin cheese makers have adopted alpine-style and given it a unique dash of Wisconsin love.
+Inspired by traditional cheeses from the Alps, Wisconsin Cheese Makers have adopted the alpine-style and given it a unique dash of Wisconsin terroir.
 Alpine-style cheeses are famously nutty, with a flavor similar to toasted hazelnuts.
-You can also expect some grassy notes that taste like freshly cut grass.
+You can also expect some grassy notes that will remind you of a freshly cut lawn on a summer evening.

 Mozzarella

-Recognized as the most popular cheese in America, mozzarella brings a milky and lactic smell, with flavors similar to cream or whole milk.
-All that milk means you’ll get a buttery mouthfeel (smooth and creamy, just like butter).
+Recognized as the most popular cheese in America, mozzarella offers up a milky and lactic aroma with flavors similar to cream or whole milk.
+All that milk means you’ll get a buttery mouthfeel (smooth and creamy, just like butter), too.

 Parmesan

-Made with a delicious complex flavor profile, parmesan is often sweet with flavors like caramel or toffee, and fruity like pineapple.
-Don’t be surprised if you swing between sweet and savory when tasting parmesan, buckle up and enjoy the smooth ride.
+Made with a delicious and complex flavor profile, parmesan is often sweet with flavors like caramel or toffee, and fruity like pineapple.
+Don’t be surprised if you swing between sweet and savory when tasting parmesan - buckle up and enjoy the smooth ride of this classic cheese!

 Limburger

-Limburger is a Wisconsin classic has quite an assertive flavor; earthy with notes of fresh mushrooms.
+Limburger is a Wisconsin classic that has quite an assertive flavor: earthy with notes of fresh mushrooms.
 If you enjoy a strong cheese with a ton of character, limburger is for you.
-If limburgers aromatic smell intimidates you, don’t worry.
-This cheese’s bark is way worse than its bite—in fact you’ll be the one doing the biting.
+If limburger's aromatic side intimidates you, don’t worry.
+Its bark is worse than its bite.
+In fact, many find they fall in love with this Wisconsin cheese shortly after that first bite.

 Blue

-Blue is known for its piquant and sometimes earthy flavors, ranging from mild to strong.
-Texture wise you can expect a rich and creamy mouthfeel that your taste buds will thank you for.
+Blue is known for its piquant and sometimes earthy flavors that range from mild to strong.
+In terms of texture, blue cheese you can expect a rich and creamy mouthfeel that your taste buds will love.

 Conclusion

 Ready to use your new cheese tasting super powers in the real world?
-Of course you are.
-If you’re looking for some inspiration you can start on our cheese finder page and get lost in the dozens of cheese varieties made right here in Wisconsin.
+We bet you are!
+If you’re looking for some inspiration, you can start on our cheese finder page and get lost in the dozens of cheese varieties made right here in Wisconsin.
 You can also choose from over 300 handcrafted recipes featuring Wisconsin cheese.
 Share your creation with us on Instagram or Facebook and become part of the largest cheese community in the world.

 FAQs: Cheese Tasting